-You can set up in-band management connections to all FortiGate-7000 data interfaces by setting up administrative access for the data interface that you want to use to manage the FortiGate-7000.
+You can set up in-band management connections to all FortiGate-6000 data interfaces by setting up administrative access for the data interface that you want to use to manage the FortiGate-6000.
 Connecting to a data interface for management is the same as connecting to one of the management interfaces.
-For example, you can log in to the GUI or CLI of the FortiGate-7000 primary FIM.
+For example, you can log in to the GUI or CLI of the FortiGate-6000 management board.

 Administrators with VDOM-level access can log into to their VDOM if they connect to a data interface that is in their VDOM.

 - In-band management does not support using special port numbers to connect to individual FPCs or the management board.
 If you have logged in using an in-band management connection, the special management HTTPS port numbers appear on the Security Fabric dashboard widget when you hover over individual FPCs.
 You can click on an FPC in the Security Fabric dashboard widget and select Login to... to log into the GUI of that FPC.
 This action creates an out-of-band management connection by crafting a URL that includes the IP address of the FortiGate-6000 mgmt1 plus the special HTTPS port number required to connect to that FPC.